 If two people are living under the same roof and are in a relationship it is inevitable they would share the expenses.
 But sharing expenses in a relationship is not as simple as it sounds.
 Many couples say that sharing expenses become the bone of contention.

 Sometimes women expect the men to pay more and they want to keep their own income in a savings account.
-For instance Riti Sivan (name changed) didn’t earn half as much as her husband who was a chartered accountant but they had an understanding that he would run the show and she would save her income.
-Once they decided to buy a property it was she who took the loan and paid the EMI.
+For instance Jennifer Wachowski (name changed) didn’t earn half as much as her husband who was a tech whiz but they had an understanding that he would run the show and she would save her income.
+Once they decided to buy a property it was she who took the loan and paid the mortgage.

 Psychologist Kavita Panyam says, “When both are working, both can pay according to remuneration and needs.
+The splitting of bills can be done according to income.
 The wife can take care of her personal essential requirements with her money and same for the husband.
 If the wife is not working then the budget model may work well.
-As for the 50-50 part, this is a personal decision between couples.
-The 50-50 part may also figure in all other areas as well should this be agreed upon.”
+As for the 50-50 part, this is a personal decision between couples.”

 9 Ways To Share Expenses In A Relationship